top of page

 How can you observe extrasensitivity in everyday life?

-This extrasensitivity is most noticeable in children.
-When mothers are anxious, their child becomes agitated, seemingly without reason.
-When they are calm, the child is peaceful.
-This is an excellent example of how children, whom we all know to be "sensitive" because their central nervous system is not fully developed, easily pick up on their mother’s energy as well as the energy of those around them.
-Often, when children return from kindergarten or school, they are very agitated.
-We may label their agitation as bad behavior when, in fact, they simply don’t know how to release the emotional energy they felt throughout the day.
+This extrasensitivity can be most clearly observed in children.
+When mothers are agitated, their child becomes agitated too, seemingly without reason.
+When mothers are calm, the child is calm.
+This is an excellent example of how children, who we all know are “sensitive” (because their central nervous systems are not fully developed), easily pick up on their mother’s energy, as well as the energy of those around them.
+This may be one of the reasons why past generations did not expose children to public spaces during the first months of life.
+Also, when children come home from kindergarten or school, they are often agitated.
+We may label their agitation as poor eduation, when, in fact, they simply don’t know how to release the energy of the emotions they’ve experienced throughout the day.

-Energy can be dense when we are angry, living in fear, restless, or agitated, or it can be light when we are happy, fulfilled, and calm.
+Energy can be dense when we’re angry, living in fear, feeling uneasy or agitated, or even excited.
+It can also be light when we’re happy, fulfilled, or calm.
+When we have that inner peace, which we often seek without even realizing that’s what we truly want.

-When we accumulate frustrations throughout life and do not take care to release or treat them, our energy becomes increasingly dense.
-This is also the reason why we sometimes see elderly people who are very critical of those around them.
-At that point, we realize they have accumulated many frustrations over the course of their lives.
+When we accumulate frustrations throughout life, and don’t take care to release or address them, our energy becomes denser.
+This is also why we meet older people who are very critical of others—they have accumulated many emotions and frustrations over their lifetime that have not been released.

-Our responsibility is to learn how to be light, to live life with joy and gratitude.
+Our duty, each of us, is to learn to be light, to live life with joy, inner peace, and gratitude.

-How can you tell if you are extrasensitive or empathetic?
+How can you tell if you are extrasensitive or empath?

-Firstly, if you recognize yourself in this article, chances are very high that you are.
+First of all, if you found yourself in this article and had some “AHA” moments, the chances are very high that you might be this way.

-Secondly, it is most important to educate yourself and find out as much as possible about what it means to be extra sensitive.
-At the end of this article, you will find a few book recommendations.
+Secondly, the most important thing is to educate yourself and gather as much information as you can about what it means to be extrasensitive.
+At the end of the article, you will find some book recommendations that you can read.

-Thirdly, start observing and becoming aware of how you are influenced by the energy of people around you or by a particular context.
-In reality, we are all sensitive; it’s just that the degree or intensity with which we feel things varies.
+Thirdly, start paying attention and becoming aware of how you are influenced by the energy of those around you or by a particular context.
+In reality, we are all sensitive; it’s just that the degree and intensity with which we feel things differ from one person to another.

 How can you manage your sensitivity if you are extrasensitive?